The Transformative Power of In-Depth Treatment

 Where else in your life do you have the opportunity, the freedom, to be completely, honestly, truly yourself?

-In a confidential, private space, you are listened to respectfully, closely, and attentively by someone trained to hear the richness in what you are communicating, not just in the obvious content, but in the layered meanings underneath.
+In a confidential, private space, you are listened to respectfully, closely, and attentively by someone trained to hear the richness in what you are communicating, not just in the obvious content, but in the complex meanings underneath.
 When a person begins to feel safe and understood, the amount of information that emerges, verbally and nonverbally, is remarkable.
 The transformative power of working intensively, as closely and frequently as possible, is that the therapeutic relationship begins to resemble relationships in the outside world.
+This relationship with your analyst becomes an in vivo laboratory where you can explore how you interact with others and how others may feel in your presence.
+The aim is to create an empathic environment where you can gently discover what protective mechanisms you developed over the years, which ones helped you, and which ones may now be hurting you.

-Over time, these small observations begin to reveal something about how a person automatically moves through the world.
+A patient might come in describing their week or recounting a conversation with a friend and, as they speak, I may notice something small but meaningful such as a self-deprecating comment they said under their breath, “this is silly,” or a laugh that quickly minimizes something painful.
+They might wave their hand dismissing a difficult experience or pause, become silent, just as they were about to say something important, then suddenly shift in topic, censoring a shameful thought or feeling.
+These small observations reveal something about how a person automatically moves through the world.
 Someone may be doing all the “right” things at work to get ahead, or avoiding conflict at home to keep the peace, and yet still feel dissatisfied, lonely, or stuck.
-Sometimes what is being avoided are the very confrontations or risks that would ultimately improve the quality of their lives.
-Almost always, these patterns made sense at some point.
-Possibly, it felt safer to self-deprecate with a competitive parent.
-Maybe conflict truly did feel dangerous growing up.
+Sometimes what is being avoided are the very confrontations or risks that would ultimately improve the quality of their lives and, likely, these patterns made sense at some point.
+Possibly, it felt safer to self-deprecate with a competitive parent or avoid conflict because it felt dangerous growing up.
 Perhaps minimizing feelings helped maintain connection in a family where emotions were overwhelming or unwelcome.
-What once helped us survive, even thrive, can later begin to limit us.
+What once helped you survive, even thrive, can later begin to limit you.
+These are not things people come in intending to talk about or conveying, they are usually outside of awareness, but as they begin to notice and understand these patterns, they develop new capacities for growth and resilience.